 - Never stereotype clients.
 For example, if a client identifies as gay do not assume this means they will naturally have particular traits or interests

-- Constantly monitor the language you use and consider if it might be offensive to certain groups
+- Constantly monitor the language you use and consider if it might be offensive to certain groups of people

 - Respect and encourage clients’ expression of identity through their appearance

 People from black and minority ethnic backgrounds have been shown to receive poorer care than other racial demographics.